Tottie: The Story of a Doll's House: Plot and characters

 After narrowly avoiding being adopted by the Queen, Tottie returns to the others in the dolls house, but the sisters are given Marchpane which they place in the house with the Plantaganets.
 She is selfish, nasty and schemes to become foremost in Emily and Charlotte's affection, convincing them to reduce the other dolls to being her servants.
 She loathes Birdie's pleasant and trusting nature, detests Mr Plantaganet's weakness, and does her best to turn Apple against his mother.

 Having gained the affection of the Dane sisters, Marchpane uses the dolls' house lights, which contain real paraffin, to start a fire and trap Apple.
 She guesses that Birdie will try to save her little boy, and knows that as Birdie is made of celluloid she will quickly burn.
-Birdie saves Apple, but is incinerated as Marchpane planned—though, because of her simplicity, she appears to enjoy the novel experience.
+Birdie saves Apple, but is incinerated as Marchpane planned, although, because of her simplicity, she appears to enjoy the novel experience.

 Emily and Charlotte discover the fire and decide from her haughty look that Marchpane is to blame.
 This turns the sisters against Marchpane - they desire to throw her away but are persuaded to instead permanently donate her to a museum where, in a glass case and under the constant admiring gaze of visitors, she lives happily - and increasingly vainly - ever after.

 The remaining dolls settle down to life in the doll's house.
 While discussing Birdie's demise, Tottie remarks that "Birdie did look beautiful in the flame", and Mr. Plantaganet agrees.